dotlang/language/doc/RFE.md

 `my_customer = {name: "A", age: 12, @("/dasdsad"){}}`

 ? - Formalise `T: type` as a type parameter vs. named type or type alias

+? - How can this be used to ease interop with other languages e.g. C or Java or C++ or Go?